jasonpatrickellykrause/istio-training/labs/9-vm-workloads.md

     gcloud compute scp vm-files/* [INSTANCE_NAME]:~ --zone=[INSTANCE_ZONE]
     ```

-2. SSH into the instance and copy the root certificate to `/etc/certs` (you can use the comamnd from the instance details page in the SSH dropdown):
+2. SSH into the instance and copy the root certificate to `/etc/certs` (you can use the command from the instance details page in the SSH dropdown):

     ```shell
     sudo mkdir -p /etc/certs